 2 Carat Diamond Ring Guide: Updated Price & Size Charts

 Getting a great deal on a 2 carat diamond requires more than just a basic understanding of the 4 C’s.
-That’s why we created this comprehensive guide to help you avoid overpaying on your big purchase and to ensure you pick out the perfect stone for you or your loved one.
+That’s why we created this comprehensive guide to help you avoid overpaying on your big purchase.

 However, dropping in price doesn’t always mean you have to noticeably drop in quality.
 A totally eye clean and white 2 carat round diamond can be had for well under $17,000 if you know what to look for (like an excellent cut I color VS2 clarity diamond with faint or medium fluorescence).

 In this guide we’ll unveil the most important considerations that affect the beauty (and price tag) of a 2 carat diamond.
-If you have any questions feel free to chat us at any time or use our Diamond Search Engine to view the live prices of over 400,000 diamond currently available from top online jewelers like Blue Nile, Ritani, Do Amore, Whiteflash, and Brian Gavin.
+If you have any questions feel free to chat us at any time or use our diamond search engine to view the live prices of over 2 million diamonds currently available from top online jewelers.

 Of the 4 C’s (meaning color, clarity, cut, and carat), color is the “c” that can save you the most money and is the first thing we want to tackle in our 2 Carat Diamond Guide.